One of the most common questions asked from first time visitors to Florida / WDW is “How much spending money will I need?”

 $2 refund or souvenir mug, on return of key.

-Parking – if you are not a WDW Resort guest or Annual Passholder, then parking will cost $10 per day at each of the 4 main parks (it is free at the water parks and Downtown Disney).
+– if you are not a WDW Resort guest or Annual Passholder, then parking will cost $17 (correct at April 2014) per day at each of the 4 main parks (it is free at the water parks and Downtown Disney).
 Universal and Sea World charge the same.
 Its often an unexpected expense and this soon mounts up.